beckywagner4/siftr/README.md

 Tools for streamlining the use of SIFT-MS data in WACL.

+Note: Maintenance of this package has been taken over by WACL at: https://github.com/wacl-york/siftr/

 To install, just write the following into your R console.

 ```